SooSL is software for deaf people. Hearing people can use it too, to learn a sign language.

 We collect several types of information about you.
 In general, we use this information to help you use SooSL.
 Here are more details:

 Mostly, we only use your information ourselves.
-In some cases, we tell it to other people.
+We don't tell it to other people.
+However, in some cases, there are a few things that we tell to other people.

 We do not allow other people to use your information to advertise to you or to sell you something.
 We do not sell, rent, or lease your personal information to other people.

 When your information travels to us, it probably will leave your country.
 It may travel through several countries before it reaches us, and it may be stored in those countries.
 We have some control over what happens to your information while it travels to us, but not complete control.
-Some of it travels by email, which is not encrypted.
+Some of it may travel by email which is not encrypted and thus not private.

 We store your information on several different computer systems, in different countries, including the United States, the United Kingdom, Romania, and possibly others.
 The only people who can see it are people who work for SIL International, or people who are helping us help you.
 We don’t let other people see it.